smart-tech-guru/monica-crm/README.md

 - Labels to organize contacts
 - Ability to define what section should appear on the contact sheet
 - Multiple currencies
-- Translated in 27 languages

-### Who is it for?

-This project is for people who want to document their lives and those who have difficulty remembering details about the lives of people they care about.

-We’ve also had a lot of positive reviews from people with Asperger syndrome, Alzheimer’s disease, and introverts who use our app every day.

-### What Monica isn’t

-- Monica is not a social network and **it never will be**.
-It’s not meant to be social.
-It’s designed to be the opposite: it’s for your eyes only.
-- Monica is not a smart assistant.
-It won’t guess what you want to do.
-It’s actually pretty dumb: it will only send you emails for the things you asked to be reminded of.
-- Monica does not have built-in AI with integrations like ChatGPT.
-- Monica is not a tool that will scan your data and do nasty things with it.
-It’s your data, your server, do whatever you want with it.
-You’re in control of your data.

 ## Contribute